neilgrobler/HackerNews/README.md

 ## Packages Used
  * [HTML Agility Pack (HAP)](https://github.com/zzzprojects/html-agility-pack)
-   This makes querying nodes via XPath relatively straightforward.
+   This makes querying HTML nodes via XPath relatively straightforward.
  * [System.CommandLine](https://github.com/dotnet/command-line-api)
    Maps the command line parameter in the main method of the app.
 It also takes care of the input validation.